ntlinh16/cloudal/docs/gke_tutorial.md

 2. Your “Project ID” (a string, not a numerical value).

-## Example 1: Create kubernetes clusters
+## Example 1: Create Kubernetes clusters
-In this example, we create kubernetes clusters on GCP by using GKE.
+In this example, we create Kubernetes clusters on GCP by using GKE.

 First, edit the parameters in the provisioning config file `provisioning_config_gke.yaml` with your authentication information and your infrastructure requirements.